trulia/hologram/README.md

 following keys:

 * **title**: The title to display in the documents
-* **category**: This is the broad category for the component, all components in the same category will be written to the same page.
+* **category/categories**: This is the broad categories for the component, all components in the same category will be written to the same page.
+It can be set to either a string or a YAML array.
+If you use an array, the component will be written to both pages.
   Note: There is no need to set a category if this component has a **parent**.
 * **name**: This is used for grouping components, by assigning a name, a component can be referenced in another component as a parent.
 Note that items in